jobbyo/skyvern/README.md

 #### UI (Recommended)

-Start the Skyvern service and UI
+Start the Skyvern service and UI (when DB is up and running)

 ```bash
 skyvern run all